Vkirey/clinch/FINDINGS.md

     throw new Error('Failed to save recipe');

 ## Bonus:
-Split logic for ingridients is currently part of submit handler, while logically should be in class implementation (depends on other cases of class usage, but I would say)
+Split logic for ingredients is currently part of submit handler, while logically should be in class implementation (depends on other cases of class usage, but I would say)